ACCESS-Community-Hub/atmosphere-cookbook/docs/index.rst

 Atmospheric Cookbook
 ====================

 Welcome to the Atmospheric Cookbook!
-An Atmospheric Cookbook 📔 of Recipes for analysing regional or global atmospheric model output. 👩🏽‍🍳 👨🏻‍🍳
+This is an Atmospheric Cookbook 📔 of Recipes for analysing regional or global atmospheric model output. 👩🏽‍🍳 👨🏻‍🍳

 We explain: a "recipe" here is an example an analysis of some atmospheric model output or some atmosphere-related observational datasets.
 Each "recipe" comes in a self-contained and well-documented Jupyter notebook.